jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 (simplify-addition '(+ (+ 0 (+ 0 3)) 0)) ;; (+ 0 3)
 ```

-Now that it works for both, we no longer have to call it twice.
-It can work twice or once.
-But twice is a little arbitrary.
-What we really want to say is to just complete applying our rewrite rules until nothing changes.
+Now it works for both.
+But having it only rewrite twice is a little arbitrary.
+What we really want to say is to continue applying our rewrite rules until nothing changes.
 We can do that by using the `(until =)` strategy.

 ```clojure
 (def simplify-addition